jacobszmon/Git-Info-Pages/docs/02-Git-Life-Cycles/02-Git-Life-Cycles.md

 ### Working Directory

-In a local directory/folder, when you use the `git init` command (creating a repository), you let git become aware of your files and keeps track of your **Working Directory**.
+In a local directory/folder, when you use the `git init` command (creating a repository), you let git become aware of your files and keep track of your **Working Directory**.

 ```
 git init